lwf/bosun-monitor.github.io/configuration.md

 * scalar: a numeric value; not paired with a timestamp
 * series: an array of timestamp-value pairs

+### Graphite Query Functions

+#### GraphiteQuery(query, startDuration, endDuration, format)

+Performs a graphite query.  the duration format is the internal bosun format (which happens to be the same as OpenTSDB's format).
+Functions pretty much the same as q() (see that for more info) but for graphite.
+The format string lets you annotate how to parse series as returned by graphite, as to yield tags in the format that bosun expects.
+The tags are dot-separated and the amount of "nodes" (dot-separated words) should match what graphite returns.
+Irrelevant nodes can be left empty.

+For example:

+`groupByNode(collectd.*.cpu.*.cpu.idle,1,'avg')`

+returns series named like `host1`, `host2` etc, in which case the format string can simply be `host`.

+`collectd.web15.cpu.*.cpu.*`

+returns series named like `collectd.web15.cpu.3.idle`, requiring a format like  `.host..core..cpu_type`.

+For advanced cases, you can use graphite's alias(), aliasSub(), etc to compose the exact parseable output format you need.
+This happens when the outer graphite function is something like "avg()" or "sum()" in which case graphite's output series will be identified as "avg(some.string.here)".

+#### GraphiteBand(query, duration, period, format, num)

+Like band() but for graphite queries.

 ### OpenTSDB Query Functions